douglasgreen/news/2025/03/31/en.md

 In a surprising move, Elon Musk handed out $1 million checks to two voters in Wisconsin, sparking a heated debate just before a crucial state Supreme Court election.
 The Wisconsin Supreme Court had declined to intervene in a lawsuit aimed at stopping Musk's cash giveaways, which were seen by some as an attempt to influence the election.
 Musk, wearing a cheesehead hat, presented the checks during a rally in Green Bay, emphasizing the importance of the election for the future of civilization.
 Critics argue that Musk's actions could sway the court's ideological balance, affecting key issues like redistricting and voting rights.
 Despite the controversy, Musk insists that the payments are meant to generate grassroots support against activist judges, not to buy votes.
 The event has drawn national attention, highlighting the significant role of money in judicial elections.

+### Key Election Battles in Wisconsin and Florida Signal Political Shifts

+In recent elections, both Wisconsin and Florida have been at the forefront of political attention.
+In Florida, special elections were held in the 1st and 6th Congressional Districts to fill vacant seats.
+Historically Republican strongholds, these districts saw Republican candidates Jimmy Patronis and Randy Fine face off against Democrats Gay Valimont and Josh Weil.
+Despite the Republican advantage in voter registration, early voting showed a surprising uptick in Democratic participation.
+Meanwhile, Wisconsin's spring election featured a high-stakes race for the state Supreme Court between Susan Crawford, backed by Democrats, and Brad Schimel, supported by Republicans.
+This election, marked by significant campaign spending, is seen as a barometer for the state's political climate.
+Additionally, the race for state superintendent of public instruction and a photo ID amendment were on the ballot.
+Both states relied on the Associated Press for timely vote reporting, with recounts triggered in Florida due to narrow margins.
+These elections not only highlight the dynamic political landscapes in these states but also reflect broader national trends as both parties vie for influence.

 ### Aid Cuts Hinder U.S. Response to Myanmar Earthquake

 In the wake of a devastating 7.7-magnitude earthquake in Myanmar, the international community has rallied to provide aid, with countries like China and Russia sending emergency response teams.
 However, the United States, once a leader in foreign aid, has been notably slow to act due to significant cuts to the U.S. Agency for International Development (USAID) under President Trump's administration.
 These cuts have left the U.S. aid system in disarray, lacking the resources and personnel needed for a swift response.
 While President Trump has stated that the U.S. will help, the reality on the ground is that the reduced capacity of USAID is hampering efforts to deliver timely assistance to the affected areas.
 This delay contrasts sharply with the rapid response from other nations and highlights the challenges faced by the U.S. in maintaining its role as a global leader in humanitarian aid.

+### Marine Le Pen's Ban from 2027 Race Shakes French Politics

+Marine Le Pen, a prominent far-right leader in France, has been banned from running for public office for five years, causing a significant stir in French politics.
+This decision came after she was found guilty of embezzling European funds to support her National Rally party.
+Le Pen, who was a strong contender for the 2027 presidential election, has criticized the ruling as a "political decision" and plans to appeal.
+Her ban has left her party in disarray, as they now need to find a new candidate for the upcoming election.
+The ruling has sparked debates across the political spectrum, with some viewing it as a blow to democracy, while others see it as a necessary action against corruption.
+As the situation unfolds, the future of the National Rally and its influence in French politics remains uncertain.

 ## Economy & Business

+### Stocks Stumble as Tariff Tensions Rise

+In the first quarter of 2025, the stock market faced its toughest period since 2022, largely due to uncertainty surrounding new tariffs.
+President Donald Trump's announcement of significant tariffs on imported cars and parts created anxiety among investors, leading to a broad selloff on Wall Street.
+The S&P 500, Dow, and Nasdaq all experienced declines, with the S&P 500 marking its worst quarter since 2022.
+Inflation concerns and a drop in consumer sentiment added to the market's woes.
+As investors grappled with these challenges, many turned to safer assets like gold, which reached record highs.
+The ongoing tariff tensions have left businesses and consumers bracing for potential price increases and economic slowdown, as the full impact of these policies remains unclear.

 ### Asian Markets Tumble as Trump's Tariff Threats Shake Investor Confidence

 Asian stock markets experienced a significant downturn as U.S. President Donald Trump announced plans to impose tariffs on all countries, sparking fears of a global trade war.
 Japan's Nikkei 225 index fell sharply, entering correction territory with a drop of over 4%, its lowest in six months.
 This decline was mirrored across Asia, with South Korea's Kospi and Australia's S&P/ASX 200 also seeing substantial losses.
 Investors, worried about the potential economic impact, sought safer assets, leading to a surge in gold prices.
 The uncertainty surrounding U.S. trade policy has left markets jittery, with many fearing that these tariffs could lead to a global recession.

+### Newsmax's Stock Market Debut: A Rollercoaster Ride

+Newsmax Inc. made a dramatic entrance into the stock market with its initial public offering (IPO), capturing the attention of investors and traders alike.
+The company raised $75 million by selling 7.5 million shares at $10 each.
+On its first day of trading, Newsmax's stock price soared, reaching a high of $78.27 before closing at $72.24.
+This remarkable increase was driven by strong interest from individual investors, who placed more buy orders than sell orders.
+The stock's performance was reminiscent of the meme stock craze from 2020-2021, with discussions buzzing on online trading forums.
+Despite the initial excitement, historical trends suggest that such rapid gains can lead to significant long-term losses.
+Many stocks with similar initial surges have seen their values plummet by an average of 85% from their peak prices.
+As Newsmax continues to navigate the volatile waters of the stock market, investors remain cautious, aware of the potential risks and rewards.

 ### Vitalik Buterin's "Meow" Moment Sparks Ethereum Speculation